-Baldwin Energy Station is a coal-fired power station owned and operated by Dynegy near Baldwin, Illinois.
+Baldwin Energy Station is a three-unit coal-fired power station owned and operated by Dynegy near Baldwin, Illinois.

 In May 2016, plant owner Dynegy said it plans to cease operations at units 1 and 3 of its Baldwin Power Station over the next year.
 The company attributed the shutdowns on the failure to recover the plants' "basic operating costs" in the most recent MISO (Midcontinent Independent System Operator) electricity auction.